Petra Jaya: History

 The suburb was founded in the 1970s by Sarawak chief minister at that time named Abdul Rahman Ya'kub.
 He saw a vision to develop the jungles and old rubber plantations here as the new satellite township next to Kuching.
 He began the project by constructing a bridge between Petra Jaya and Kuching, known as Datuk Patinggi Haji Abdul Rahman Bridge, across the Sarawak River in May 1975.
 In 1976, Wisma Bapa Malaysia was built.
 He also started on low-cost housing project which is known as Kampung Malaysia Jaya (Malaysia Jaya village) today.

 The area where Petra Jaya was sited was formerly known as Matang.
 Most of the land in the area then was undeveloped.
 Kampungs or villages along and near the riverbanks of the Sarawak river were the only residential areas.
 The area was only accessible by the Satok suspension bridge, ferry or sampan.
 Since 1975, the completion of the Datuk Patinggi Tun Abdul Rahman Yaakub bridge, known as the Satok Bridge, together with construction of new road networks has made the area more accessible to development.
 Development in the area was further accelerated when it was designated as the Administrative Centre for the Sarawak Government, whereby many government offices and bodies relocated their headquarters and offices to Petra Jaya.

 Administration

 Petra Jaya is under the administrative jurisdiction of Dewan Bandaraya Kuching Utara (DBKU).
 The Kuching North City Hall (DBKU) headquarters is located here.
 In addition to that, the Administrative Centre of the Sarawak Government is located here.

-Geography and demographics
+Geography

-Petra Jaya covers a large portion of Kuching City North area across the Sarawak river, north of Kuching City Centre and stretches from the Northern bank of the Sarawak River, right after the bridge at Satok up till the Santubong Bridge further north which connects Petra Jaya to the Santubong Peninsula.
-The land in the area are generally flat with several hilly areas near Semariang.
-Most lands in this area are classified as Native Area Land and as such, a significant portion of the population in Petra Jaya are Bumiputras.
+Petra Jaya spans a large part of Kuching City North, located across the Sarawak River to the north of Kuching City Centre.
+It stretches from the northern bank of the river, just beyond the Satok Bridge, up to the Santubong Bridge further north, which links Petra Jaya to the Santubong Peninsula.
+The terrain is generally flat, with some hilly areas near Semariang.
+Much of the land in this area is classified as Native Area Land, resulting in a significant Bumiputra population in Petra Jaya.

+Demographics

+Total population of every areas in Petra Jaya, Kuching, Sarawak.
+These population are exactly based on their ethnics in Sarawak.

+Malay is the dominant ethnic population in Petra Jaya, along with other ethnics in this area.